Who Is Jewel?

 With her impressive vocal range and poetic lyrics, Jewel found success playing at coffeehouses in the San Diego area.
 Her first steady gig was at the Innerchange in Pacific Beach.
 While performing there, she was discovered by a music manager and record company representatives, who were impressed with her raw talent.
 Jewel signed a deal with Atlantic Records in 1994.

 The following year, Jewel's first album Pieces of You was released, but it wasn't until 1996 that the album really took off.
-In the meanwhile, she toured constantly to promote her music, serving as the opening act for two musical legends: Bob Dylan and Neil Young.
+She toured constantly to promote her music, serving as the opening act for two musical legends: Bob Dylan and Neil Young.
 Her persistence began to pay off as her single "Who Will Save Your Soul" became a huge hit, climbing to No. 11 on Billboard's Top 100 chart.
 Two other songs from Pieces of You, "You Were Meant for Me" and "Foolish Games," were also well-received.
 With its folk and pop sensibility, the album went on to sell around 11 million copies.
 Listeners were captivated by the heartfelt emotions Jewel conveyed in her songs.

 Jewel's second album, Spirit, released in 1998, showcased her talents as a folk music performer.
 Filled with ballads and simple instrumentation, the album included popular songs "Hands" and "Standing Still."
 That same year, a collection of Jewel's poetry, A Night Without Armor, was published, quickly becoming a best-seller.